EinstainBohr/demo3/BenchmarkDemo/README.md

 --speed     Only used in demo mode.
 Determines the speed at which the animation loop is run.
             Can be one of: [ slow, normal, fast, veryfast ].
 Speed is 'normal' by default.
 --automatic Only used in benchmark mode.
 Defines a set of benchmarks to be run one after
             another.
-Can be one of: [ model, modecount, light, lightcount, texture ]. model and modelcount can be specified at the same time [ --automatic model --automatic modelcount ], as well as light and lightcount [ --automatic light --automatic lightcount ].
+Can be one of: [ model, modelcount, light, lightcount, texture ]. model and modelcount can be specified at the same time [ --automatic model --automatic modelcount ], as well as light and lightcount [ --automatic light --automatic lightcount ].
 Preset affects the